How to Keep Cool at Disney

 Planning your Disney vacation

 I recommend booking with a Disney Travel Agent if you want to work with a Disney Travel Agent!
 Did you know that Amy (the mom and writer of this blog) is a certified Disney Travel Agent?
-It’s true!
-You can request more information via her travel website contact form.
+Contact me for more information.

 I highly recommend buying tickets through Undercover Tourist if you choose not to use a Travel Agent.
 There are a lot of really scammy sites out there, so make sure you’re booking through an approved partner (like Undercover Tourist) or an approved Travel Agent!